Ultrasound - Abdomen

 - For ultrasound of the aorta, you may need to avoid eating for eight to 12 hours before the test.

-What does the equipment look like?
+What does the equipment look like

-Ultrasound scanners consist of a console containing a computer and electronics, a video display screen and a transducer that is used to scan the body and veins.
-The transducer is a small hand-held device that resembles a microphone, attached to the scanner by a cord.
-The transducer sends out high frequency sound waves and then listens for the returning echo.
-The principles are similar to sonar used by boats and submarines.
+Ultrasound machines consist of a computer console, video monitor and an attached transducer.
+The transducer is a small hand-held device that resembles a microphone.
+Some exams may use different transducers (with different capabilities) during a single exam.
+The transducer sends out inaudible, high-frequency sound waves into the body and listens for the returning echoes.
+The same principles apply to sonar used by boats and submarines.

 How does the procedure work?

-Ultrasound imaging is based on the same principles involved in the sonar used by bats, ships and fishermen.
-When a sound wave strikes an object, it bounces backward, or echoes.
-By measuring these echo waves it is possible to determine how far away the object is and its size, shape, consistency (whether the object is solid, filled with fluid, or both) and uniformity.
+Ultrasound imaging uses the same principles as the sonar that bats, ships, and fishermen use.
+When a sound wave strikes an object, it bounces back or echoes.
+By measuring these echo waves, it is possible to determine how far away the object is as well as its size, shape, and consistency.
+This includes whether the object is solid or filled with fluid.

-In medicine, ultrasound is used to detect changes in appearance and function of organs, tissues, or abnormal masses, such as tumors.
+Doctors use ultrasound to detect changes in the appearance of organs, tissues, and vessels and to detect abnormal masses, such as tumors.

-In an ultrasound examination, a transducer both sends the sound waves and records the echoing waves.
-When the transducer is pressed against the skin, it directs a stream of inaudible, high-frequency sound waves into the body.
-As the sound waves bounce off of internal organs, fluids and tissues, the sensitive microphone in the transducer records tiny changes in the sound's pitch and direction.
-These signature waves are instantly measured and displayed by a computer, which in turn creates a real-time picture on the monitor.
-These live images are usually recorded on videotape and one or more frames of the moving pictures are typically captured as still images.
+In an ultrasound exam, a transducer both sends the sound waves and records the echoing (returning) waves.
+When the transducer is pressed against the skin, it sends small pulses of inaudible, high-frequency sound waves into the body.
+As the sound waves bounce off internal organs, fluids and tissues, the sensitive receiver in the transducer records tiny changes in the sound's pitch and direction.
+A computer instantly measures these signature waves and displays them as real-time pictures on a monitor.
+The technologist typically captures one or more frames of the moving pictures as still images.
+They may also save short video loops of the images.

-Doppler ultrasound, a special application of ultrasound, measures the direction and speed of blood cells as they move through vessels.
-The movement of blood cells causes a change in pitch of the reflected sound waves (Doppler effect).
-A computer collects and processes the sounds and creates graphs or pictures that represent the flow of blood through the blood vessels.
+Doppler ultrasound, a special ultrasound technique, measures the direction and speed of blood cells as they move through vessels.
+The movement of blood cells causes a change in pitch of the reflected sound waves (called the Doppler effect).
+A computer collects and processes the sounds and creates graphs or color pictures that represent the flow of blood through the blood vessels.

 What will I experience during and after the procedure?

-Most ultrasound examinations are painless, fast and easy.
+Most ultrasound exams are painless, fast, and easily tolerated.

-After an ultrasound exam, you should be able to resume your normal activities.
+After an ultrasound exam, you should be able to resume your normal activities immediately.

 Who interprets the results and how do I get them?

-A radiologist, a physician specifically trained to supervise and interpret radiology examinations, will analyze the images and send a signed report to your primary care or referring physician, who will share the results with you.
-In some cases the radiologist may discuss preliminary results with you at the conclusion of your examination.
+A radiologist, a doctor trained to supervise and interpret radiology exams, will analyze the images.
+The radiologist will send a signed report to the doctor who requested the exam.
+Your doctor will then share the results with you.
+In some cases, the radiologist may discuss results with you after the exam.

 What are the benefits vs. risks?